jeandiogo/locker/README.md

-	locker::xwrite("a.txt", my_data);                                        //exclusively-writes formatted data to a file (data type must be insertable to std::fstream) locker::xwrite("a.txt", "value", ':', 42);                               //exclusively-writes multiple data to a file
+	locker::xwrite("a.txt", my_data);                                        //exclusively-writes formatted data to a file (data type must be insertable to std::fstream) locker::xwrite("a.txt", "value", ':', 42);                               //exclusively-writes multiple data to a file locker::xwrite<true>("a.txt", "order", ':', 66);                         //use template argument to append data instead of overwrite

-	locker::xappend("a.txt", my_data);                                       //exclusively-appends data to a file (data type must be insertable to std::fstream) locker::xappend("a.txt", "value", ':', 42);                              //exclusively-appends multiple data to a file
+	locker::xflush("a.txt", my_vector);                                      //exclusively-writes binary data to a file (data must be an std::vector of any type) locker::xflush<true>("a.txt", my_vector);                                //use template argument to append data instead of overwrite

 	locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively-maps a file to memory and returns a container that behaves like an array of unsigned chars locker::memory_map_t my_map = locker::xmap<char>("a.txt");               //the type underlying the array can be chosen at instantiation via template argument